Modelling one-to-one table relationships¶

 - Object relationship,

-table usingid -> passport_info :: owner_id
+passport_infofrom theauthortable usingid -> passport_info :: owner_id - Object relationship,

-table usingowner_id -> author :: id
+ownerfrom thepassport_infotable usingowner_id -> author :: id

 Step 3: Query using relationships¶